raymond1/simple-parser-generator/documentation/DEVELOPER_DOCUMENTATION.md

 # Coding style

 External functions start with a capital.
+Internal functions, such as helper functions, start with a lowercase letter.
+(See tree.js for examples)